apache/spark/docs/structured-streaming-programming-guide.md

     .start()
 {% endhighlight %}

 - **Console sink (for debugging)** - Prints the output to the console/stdout every time there is a trigger.
-Both, Append and Complete output modes, are supported.
+Both, Append, Update and Complete output modes, are supported.
 This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver's memory after every trigger.

 {% highlight scala %}
 writeStream